 Note that the maximum allowed timeout value is limited by the maximum timeout setting, which is by default 60 seconds.
 In other words, by default you can't pass ?timeout=300 to run a long script - an error will be returned.

-Maximum allowed timeout can be increased by passing --max-timeout option to Splash server on startup:
+Maximum allowed timeout can be increased by passing --max-timeout option to Splash server on startup (see Passing Custom Options):